frequently asked questions

 Q: how long will it take for my order to be dispatched ?

-A: we try to dispatch orders as soon as possible and try to keep standard length cabled units made up and ready to send.
-However, at times of high demand or when ordering custom length cabled units, or indeed when we're mid-way through making a fresh batch of units, do please understand there might be some time between ordering and dispatch.
+A: we try to dispatch orders as soon as possible.
+However, at times of high demand or when ordering custom length cabled units, do please understand there might be some time between ordering and dispatch.
 We are artists ourselves & Jez also spends time as a guest lecturer, workshop leader and most importantly a father, so there are time when busy elsewhere, away or creating work.
 Please read the 'important' section on the main page for updates on dispatch schedules.

 Q: what methods of payment do you accept ?